2008 Mumbai attacks: Aftermath

 A new National Counter Terrorism Centre (NCTC) was proposed to be set up by the then-Home Minister P. Chidambaram as an office to collect, collate, summarise, integrate, analyse, co-ordinate and report all information and inputs received from various intelligence agencies, state police departments, and other ministries and their departments.

 The attack led to an increase in anti-Pakistan sentiments across India, especially from right wing political groups, which continued in the aftermath.
 Similar sentiments were echoed elsewhere, most notably in the United States of America, as 6 American citizens were killed in the attack.
 Following the attack, as well as raid in Abbottabad in May 2011 that killed 9/11 mastermind Osama bin Laden, anti-Pakistan views and hate crimes against Pakistani origin people surged in the United States.
 Consequently, due to such hate crimes and views, many Pakistanis and Pakistani-Americans have identified themselves as Indians to avoid discrimination and obtain jobs.

 The attacks caused a major economic loss to the city of Mumbai worth ₹40 billion ($818.33 million in 2008 exchange rates), as hotels, businesses, and shops were closed during that period, along with the temporary suspension of trading at the Bombay Stock Exchange.
-In addition, insurance claims worth over ₹6 billion($122 million) were settled, due to loss of lives and property damage caused by the terrorists.
+In addition, insurance claims worth over ₹6 billion ($122 million) were settled, due to loss of lives and property damage caused by the terrorists.
 The attacks took place at a time, when the 2008 financial crisis caused major economic impact worldwide, despite India's economy being noted as second fastest growing during that period.
+In addition to the economic losses, several airlines like Delta, Continental (now United), Lufthansa, and several others temporarily cancelled international flights towards Mumbai International Airport in the interest of passenger and crew safety, and later resuming after the last terrorist was killed, while some airlines like British Airways, Emirates and Air India maintained their flight schedules during the attacks.